How can I contact someone from my country?

 How can I improve my English-language skills?

 The American Language Institute (ALI) can provide you with the English skills necessary for academic success.
-You are encouraged to enroll in ALI if you haven’t acquired the minimum TOEFL score to be admitted to IUP or if you need assistance in improving your language skills.
-The intensive programs are offered in each semester: Fall, Spring, and Summer, with two sessions per semester.
+You are encouraged to enroll in ALI if you haven't acquired the minimum TOEFL score to be admitted to IUP or if you need assistance in improving your language skills.
+The intensive programs are offered in each semester: Fall, Spring, and Summer.
+Provisional admission is available through the ALI to undergraduate programs and select graduate programs.

 What is the international student financial statement?